AppImageCommunity/awesome-appimage/README.md

 - [make-portable](https://github.com/sudo-give-me-coffee/make-portable) - Deploys installed application to AppDir, uses strace to fetch all file system calls and copies all accessed files in to AppDir including glibc.
 - [AppImage cobbler](https://gitlab.com/brinkervii/appimage-cobbler) - Python application that takes strace.log and turns it into a directory suited for an AppImage.
 - [Elements](https://gitlab.com/scottywz/elements) - Tool to generate single-file, runc-based AppImages using a minimal (~3 MB compressed) Alpine Linux rootfs.

+### Metadata tools

+- [AppStream Generator](https://output.jsbin.com/qoqukof) - Very simple generator for AppStream MetaInfo files which application authors can use to add metadata (like descriptions, screenshots, links) to their AppImage.
+- [AppStream MetaInfo Creator](https://www.freedesktop.org/software/appstream/metainfocreator/#/) - More elaborate generator for AppStream MetaInfo files by the author of the AppStream metainfo format.

 ### QC tools